fictorial/jefe/README.markdown

 # Jefe

-Jefe is a sandbox for running untrusted third-party javascript from Node.js.
+Jefe is a sandbox for running untrusted Javascript on the server in your Node.js application.

 You mess with Jefe and Jefe messes with you.